11 travel hacks on how to pack light for 2 weeks or longer. Learning to travel light will not only save you a lot of hassle but money as well!

 11. Make do with less of the non-essentials

-When thinking through how to pack light for 2 weeks or less, you really need to reevaluate the items you’re bringing that you don’t actually wear.
+When thinking through how to pack light for 2 weeks, you really need to reevaluate the items you’re bringing that you don’t actually wear.
 I’m talking about that travel steamer, two curling irons, travel hair dryer, thick novel (ditch it and get a Kindle), etc.

 Don’t get me wrong, these items would be nice to have along, but do they really add enough value and daily use for the hassle of having to check your bag?
 Probably not.